vikaspatel7780/Registration-Pages/README.md

-# React MongoDB Express Authentication
+# React Login and Registration Pages

-This project is a demonstration of a basic authentication system using React, MongoDB, Express, and Tailwind CSS.
+This project provides simple login and registration pages implemented using React, MongoDB, Express, and Tailwind CSS.

 ## Features

 - **Login Page**
 - **Registration Page**
-- **Authentication**
-- **MongoDB Database**

 ## Technologies Used